 These blocked-based programs are the most effective and convenient way to teach your kids how coding works.
 Rather than having them memorize lines of codes or understand complex syntax, you can just use programs like Scratch or Blockly.

-To give you an overview of these block-based programs, Scratch or Blockly lets you drag-and-drop lines of commands without having to type or memorize the codes.
+To give you an overview of block-based programming, Scratch or Blockly lets you drag-and-drop lines of commands without having to type or memorize the codes.
 Your kids can create their own games or apps in these programs even though they do not know any single line of code.

 Therefore, your kid can easily learn syntax and conditionals without you detailing or explaining tech jargon like assignment operators, loops, functions, if statements, and so on.